Ethnobotanical research flowers at Kent

 Alex has also recently received a Firebird Foundation grant to record and preserve the complete oral literature of the Malikarjun community of Darchula District, far western Nepal, where he did research for his Ethnobotany MSc dissertation.
 The primary oral literature to be recorded is a traditional form called jhoda (or jhora), a sacred literature which recounts the spiritual and material history of the people of Malikarjun, their pantheon of local gods, and the landscape they inhabit.

 Jason Irving (2018), also an ESRC 1+3 scholar, has won a prestigious British Society for the History of Science Engagement Fellowship to work on natural history collections from Jamaica.
 Supported by the fellowship, he has been working at the Natural History at Bristol Museum and Art Gallery, to research the collections, adding an historical dimension to his study of contemporary medicinal plant use in Jamaica and among the Jamaican diaspora in the UK.
-His PhD addresses the contemporary issue of biological exchange.
+His PhD, The trade in medicinal plants from Jamaica to the UK, addresses the contemporary issue of biological exchange.
 Recent approaches to wild harvested natural resources argue for a more comprehensive mapping of specific commodity chains to understand the environmental and socio-economic implications of the trade.
 This overlaps with questions of the quality of herbal medicine products (HMPs).
 The trade in HMPs faces problems of adulteration, substitution and contamination, which is difficult to overcome due to the problem of identification of processed material.

 Janina Kurjenoja (2018) has recently acquired government funding from Mexico’s CONCYTEP for a study of the Biocultural Diversity of Tochimilco, which is located in the foothills of the Popocatepetl volcano in the State of Puebla, Mexico.
 She will also work with architects and engineers to create an ethnobotanical garden to feature the important local flora of the Nahuatl Puebla residents.

-Lilly Zeitler (2019) has received a grant from the Oleg Polunin Memorial Fund to support her MSc research project, Understanding the role of ethnic and religious diversity in medicinal plant use between Tai Yai and Lisu Buddhists and Christians in northern Thailand.
-Lilly is interested in exploring how culture and religious affiliation affect plant use, and has a wonderful ‘natural experiment’ setting to explore the topic; plus she’ll be returning to a village she lived in for many years, starting as a teenager experimenting with permaculture and living off the land.
+Lilly Zeitler (2019) has received two grants to support her MSc research project, Understanding the role of ethnic and religious diversity in medicinal plant use between Tai Yai and Lisu Buddhists and Christians in northern Thailand.
+The Oleg Polunin Memorial Fund and the ISE’s Richard Evans Schultes Research Award will help Lilly explore how culture and religious affiliation affect plant use.
+She’ll be returning to a village she lived in for many years, starting as a teenager experimenting with permaculture and living off the land.
 See PermaPai.

 More information on Ethnobotany at Kent: Dr Rajindra Puri: rkp(at)kent.ac.uk